pyrocko/grond/docs/source/method/index.rst

     :alt: alternate text
     :figclass: align-center

     **Figure 7**:  Bootstrap chain graph.
-(A) Illustration of bootstrap weights, (B) bootstrap chain highscore lists and  (C) their influence on the convergence in the model parameter space due to the individual objective function of each bootstrap chain.
+(A) Illustration of bootstrap weights, larger triangles indicate higher weight.
+(B) bootstrap chain highscore lists and (C) their influence on the convergence in the model parameter space due to the individual weighted objective function of each bootstrap chain.

-The convergence of model parameters for the models within each bootstrap chain is dependent on the settings of the optimisation, e.g. the setup of parameter bounds, `scatter scale` settings of the `directive sampling phase` and other tuneables.
+The convergence of model parameters for the models within each bootstrap chain is dependent on the settings of the optimisation, e.g. the setup of parameter bounds, `scatter scale` settings of the `directive sampling phase` and other tunable.
 With very `exploitive` settings convergence can be forced.
 However, if the convergence within each bootstrap chain starts to form individual clusters in the model space, further optimisation will not provide significantly better models.
 In Fig. 8 the area of the `highscore` models of  three bootstrap chains has only little overlap compared to an earlier stage visualised in Fig. 7C.

 .. figure:: ../images/illu_babo_chains.svg